MarcFly/DrunkEngine/README.md

 To add new fbx into the scene, just select the object that will be the parent for it on the Scene Viewer, go to Menu->Import... and select the new asset.
 If you want to save the current scene or to load a new one, just go to Menu->Save/Load.

+In order to check out how time is flowing in-engine vs in-game, a simple collapsable header is under the Options Menu->Time Viewer.
+The first 2 values represent engine delta time and time since startup, the 2 below represent current game delta time and time since game startup.

+To change game speed you can change between modes:
+ - Play - Normal Playback speed
+ - Slow - Will slow gameplay by X times
+ - Fast - Will speed up gameplay by X times
+ - Reverse - Reverses play speed (negative delta time)
+ - RSlow - Reverses play speed and slows reverse time by X amount
+ - RFast - Reverses play speed and speeds reverse time by X amount

+Currently game time is not used in any shape or form, but there is a structure prepared for future use of it, separating editor and game runtime code.

 ## Innovation
 - KD-Tree (used on frustum and mouse-picking to accelerate static Objs)
 - Input window in options to change the camera controls and the window shortcuts.